psycopg/psycopg2/doc/src/connection.rst

         invoked to terminate the transaction.

-        The autocommit mode is useful to execute commands requiring to be run outside a transaction, such as :sql:`CREATE DATABASE` or :sql:`VACUUM`.
+        The autocommit mode is useful to execute commands requiring to be run outside a transaction, such as :sql:`CREATE DATABASE`, :sql:`VACUUM`, or calling stored procedures with transaction control inside.

         The default is `!False` (manual commit) as per DBAPI specification.